-The Global Fund is committed to reporting results and impact, and we make data available on the Global Fund website, in reports, information papers and numerous other formats.
+The Global Fund is committed to accurate and transparent reporting of programmatic results and impact, and we make data available on the Global Fund website, in reports, information papers and numerous other formats.
 Everyone in the Global Fund partnership contributes to our collective efforts against HIV, TB and malaria, and it is critically important that we measure and report our joint progress as effectively as possible.

-The Global Fund uses the official disease burden and impact estimates developed and published by our technical partners, including WHO, UNAIDS, Stop TB and the RBM Partnership to End Malaria, as the basis for measuring results and impact.
-We do not create our own disease burden and impact estimates.
-Technical partners generate disease burden and impact estimates in consultation with countries using state-of-the-art models and widely accepted data sources, such as routine surveillance, population-based surveys and vital registration systems.
+The Global Fund uses the official disease burden and impact estimates developed and published by our technical partners, including WHO and UNAIDS, as the basis for measuring impact.
+We do not create our own disease burden and impact estimates, rather, technical partners generate these estimates in consultation with countries using state-of-the-art models and widely accepted data sources, such as routine surveillance, population-based surveys and vital registration systems.

-The Global Fund’s results are calculated using the data for HIV, TB and malaria in countries where we invest in a given year.
+The Global Fund’s programmatic results and impact are calculated using the data for HIV, TB and malaria in countries where we invest in a given year.
 This means our results are different from the global figures presented in the WHO and UNAIDS reports, which include all data from all countries worldwide.

 The Global Fund reports full national results for the countries where we invest, rather than reporting solely on the specific projects or interventions we fund.
 This reflects a core principle of the Global Fund: that we support national health programs and strategies to achieve national goals.
 By reporting full national results, we can show the impact of the programs we support together with all partners, and demonstrate where countries are on the trajectory toward achieving 2030 targets to end the epidemics.